 One of my favorite parts of starting a new year of album reviews is re-listening to ones I’m already familiar with but, in most cases, haven’t heard in years.
 They are often albums I loved back in the day and listen to now with “modern” ears to make sure I still love them.
 Led Zeppelin’s masterpiece Physical Graffiti is one of those.
-There’s nothing I can say about this legendary work of rock ‘n’ roll art that will break any new ground, so I won’t even try, other than to say if you haven’t heard it, you give a listen.
+There’s nothing I can say about this legendary work of rock ‘n’ roll art that will break any new ground, so I won’t even try, other than to say if you haven’t heard it, you should give a listen.

 Hearing a digital version of it today, on high-quality, noise-cancelling headphones, I couldn’t help but think what it must have been like to have been a big fan of Zeppelin’s back in the day, anxiously waiting the release of this, their fifth studio album and their first DOUBLE album!
-I can just imagine some guy in his mid twenties, a Zep fan since his days in high school, racing home from the record store, looking around his apartment for something to cut the cellophane off the album, something other than his thumbnail because that always ends up drawing a little bit of blood.
+I can just imagine some guy in his mid twenties, a Zep fan since high school, racing home from the record store, looking around his apartment for something to cut the cellophane off the album, something other than his thumbnail because that always ends up drawing a little bit of blood.
 A ballpoint pen does the trick, and after removing the plastic wrap he carefully extracts the album from the sleeve, consciously avoiding touching the shimmering silky black surface of the newly pressed vinyl.
 He gingerly places the record on the turntable spindle, engages the overarm to hold the record in place, presses play, retreats to his couch, then rolls a joint as the show begins through his stacked Pioneer speakers.

 During the climax of the eleven-minute “In My Time of Dying,” he’s on the edge of the couch, lashing out with imaginary drumstick against invisible cymbals and snares, not exactly in time with John Bonham, but enough to get his heart pounding.
 When the song ends he collapses back in the couch, the room completely silent now, and he notices that the tone arm has lifted off the record and has automatically returned to its rest, which means he has to stand up, walk across the room, carefully lift the record off the spindle, flip it over, place it back on the spindle, return the overarm to its holding position, and press play again.
 On the way back to the couch he grabs a Michelob Light from the fridge.
-By the end of side two he’s completely in a musical fantasy word, “Kashmir” being the most other-worldly song he’s heard in his young life.
+By the end of side two he’s he reeling with delight, “Kashmir” being the most other-worldly song he’s heard in his young life.
 As he scratches his head in disbelief, he again notices the record player has stopped spinning, which means he has to get up off the couch, walk across the room, remove the disc from the turntable, insert it back into its protective sleeve, remove disc two, place it on the spindle, return the overarm to hold the disc in “ready” position, press play, and again return the couch.

 And you thought your life was complicated.

 I wish I could say that, as an 11-year-old in 1974, I was sophisticated enough to be listening to Professor Longhair’s Rock n Roll Gumbo.
 Had I been, I would have grown up to be a much cooler teenager.
 Actually, this album didn’t cross my radar until nearly a decade after it’s release and five years after Henry “Roy” Byrd’s death.
 I’ll never forget hearing it the first time.
 It was New Year’s Eve 1985-86.
 The memory is vivid because it really did change the trajectory of my musical tastes overnight.
 A few friends had gathered to celebrate the turning of the calendar in Flagstaff, AZ.
 As we pre-gamed before hitting the bars, our host played this album at his apartment.
 From the opening piano run and the Profs’ crackling baritone voice, I was mesmerized.
 Upon returning home after our road trip, I immediately acquired a copy and to this day, it’s as infectious and exhilarating as it was that night, a mind-boggling thirty-four years ago.
 It’s sadly not available on Spotify and, since I no longer have compact disc technology at my disposal, I’m left with no other alternative than YouTube where, the space between each song is defiled by earsplitting commercials, something I wouldn’t tolerate even once if I knew the payoff wasn’t so damned wonderful.
 This album isn’t just my album of the year for 1974, it’s one of my favorites of all time.
-Runner-up to the Prof is Robert Palmer’s Sneakin’ Sally Through The Alley, an absolutely delightful record that I’d never heard until recently, and would easily have been record of the year had it not been for the Prof.
+Runner-up to the Prof is Robert Palmer’s Sneakin’ Sally Through The Alley, an absolutely delightful record that I’d never heard until recently, and would’ve easily been record of the year had it not been for the Prof.

 Ten Best 1974